So you're interested in making an order of action figures? You've come to the right place!

 - Painted Prototype (a.k.a.
 Paint Master) – the prototype is painted by hand, normally by air brushing.
 This is also called the "paint master", and serves as a paint guide for production.

 - Test Toys (a.k.a.
 Engineering Pilot) – the first action figure samples in their final plastics and materials.
 Also known as an "engineering pilot" or “first shot”, these unpainted samples are used to double check engineering and function of the final toy.

 - Packaging and Artwork Proof – we create several proof samples of the packaging to ensure that the colors are correct and alignment is perfect.

 - Finished Action Figures (a.k.a.
 Production Samples) – prior to production, we send final samples of the toy in its packaging to confirm that the final action figures meet quality expectations.

 Part 3) Action Figure Manufacturing

 …it’s Toy Making Time!

 Our Production Process

-After the production sample is approved and the tools (large steel molds) are created, it’s toy-making time!
+After the production sample is approved and the tools (large steel molds) are created, it’s toy making time!
 At a high level, action figure manufacturing includes the following steps:

 Body parts and accessories are painted by hand, normally as individual parts.
-Skilled painters apply paint through a combination of air brushing (using 3D stencils called “spray masks”) and careful hand brushing, using the Paint Master and approved production samples as guidelines.
+Skilled painters apply paint through a combination of air brushing (using 3D stencils called “spray masks”) and careful hand brushing, using the Paint Master and approved production samples as guides.